NationalAssociationOfRealtors/block_r_provisioner/README.md

 Configuration templates are found in the `templates` directory:

-- `blockr-config.yaml` - network configuration file
+- `blockr-config.yaml` - network configuration file as a two node sample.
+This will be auto-generated.
-- `configtx.yaml` - genesis block and channel configuration file
+- `configtx.yaml` - genesis block and channel configuration file as a itwo node sample.
+This will be auto-generated.
 - `core.yaml` - peer configuration file
 - `orderer.yaml` - orderer configuration file
 - `server.properties` - kafka configuration file